Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

-This formula is plotted in Fig.~\ref{fig:general_num} as a function of two different arguments: $\sigma_{CL} (N_r\gamma)$ (blue squares) and $\sigma_{CL}(\gamma)$ (red circles).
-As is seen in the figure, they coincide with numerical results at small and large $\gamma$, respectively.
+Equation (\ref{eq:CLformula}) is plotted in Fig.~\ref{fig:general_num} as a function of two different arguments: the bare friction coefficient, $\sigma_{CL}(\gamma)$ (red circles), and the scaled friction coefficient, $\sigma_{CL} (N_r\gamma)$ (blue squares).
+As is seen in the figure, they coincide with numerical results at large and small $\gamma$, respectively, which we will now explain.